 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding

-What is a language model and how does it work in natural language processing? [slide]
+What is a language model and how does it work in natural language processing? [ BERT ]

 HuggingFace's course on Transformers